scribd/log-finder-action/README.md

 ### `content_path`

-The file which contains the string to search for log files in.
+The file(s) which contains the string to search for log files in.

 - require: false

 ### `file_suffix`

-File type to search for.
+The file type(s) to search for.
 Such as log, txt, etc.

 - require: true